-Students will be required to take and pass a basic med-math exam in the first nursing course.
+Students will be required to pass a med-math exam at the beginning of each semester.
 A student who does not earn a 100% on this exam by the third attempt cannot progress in the program.
 Students participate in mandatory ATI assessments each semester and NCLEX Readiness Examinations while in the program.
 At the end of the nursing program all students will attend a NCLEX review course.
 A fee is assessed for this testing and review course through tuition charges.

 After acceptance in the program, students are eligible for RN to BSN options through agreements with a number of colleges and universities.
-Currently, the RVCC Nursing Program has affiliation agreements with the Franklin Pierce University, Granite State College, Keene State College, Plymouth State University, Southern New Hampshire University and Rivier University.
+Currently, the RVCC Nursing Program has affiliation agreements with the Granite State College, Southern New Hampshire University and several other colleges.
 More information on the RN to BSN options can be obtained from the Nursing Department Chairperson.